Hitman007IN/Google-App-Engine-Feature-Testing/README.md

   b) Flexible
 3) How to delete an application deployed on App Engine
 4) Does a normal jar or war can be deployed to App Engine
+5) Advantage of App Engine
+6) Limitations of App Engine

 # Set up Cloud Tools for Eclipse and also install Cloud SDK